robsontenorio/marina/swarm/README.md

 # keep going for each service ...
 ```

-Also create .`env.shepherd` for  the `shepherd` service.
+- Also create `.env.shepherd` for  the `shepherd` service.
-It auto deploy the services when a new version is available on Registry.
+- It auto deploy the services when a new version is available on Registry.
-Use the same credentials you used to log in on the GitHub Private Registry on "VPS Setup" step aboce.
+- Use the same credentials you used to log in on the GitHub Private Registry on "VPS Setup" step aboce.

 ```bash
 # .env.shepherd